 Provide guidance and advice on the caretaker conventions to support the operation of government during the caretaker period

 DPC is responsible for providing guidance and advice to the VPS on the operation of the conventions that apply during the caretaker period prior to a State Election.
-In April 2022 the Secretary for DPC issued the to guide the public sector in handling ongoing government business and administration before and during the 2022 State Election caretaker period.
+In April 2022 the Secretary for DPC issued the Guidelines on the Caretaker Conventions 2022 to guide the public sector in handling ongoing government business and administration before and during the 2022 State Election caretaker period.
 In the lead up to the November 2022 election, DPC will support agencies across the public sector by providing training and presentations on the caretaker conventions.

 Support the Victorian Independent Remuneration Tribunal to promote transparency and accountability in remuneration arrangements for Members of Parliament, public sector executives and local government elected officials